Robpol86/robpol86.com/docs/posts/2025/2025-07-21-truenas-scale-telegraf.md

 ### Choose a Pool

 For this guide we're using **Vault** as the pool.
-To enable apps in Truenas:
+To enable apps in TrueNAS:

 1. In the TrueNAS UI go to ➡️ Apps
 1. Click on **Configuration** and then **Choose Pool**